JMayor10/Portafolio/README.md

 Interested in the intersection of finance and technology, I’m now pursuing a Seneca Polytechnic Honors Bachelor of Commerce in BTM.
 Having a background in Python and SQL, in my IB research project, I developed a strong foundation in investment methods using mathematical modeling.

-As a Best Buy Express Sales Consultant, I refine my technical sales and customer interactions skills, and through volunteer and tutoring experience, have also honed problem-solving, creativity, and organizational skills.
-Always looking to learn and innovate.
-Let’s connect and explore opportunities to collaborate!
 ---

 ## Education